There are LOTS of apps that stream recordings of classical music.

 it's been commercially published, or commercially recorded,

-or lots of people have listened to it on the app.
+or lots of people have listened to it on the platform.

 They steer you toward the middle of the taste distribution, not the edges.